 Typically, solar reflective glass coatings dramatically reduce unwanted heat gain by reflecting and absorbing high amounts of infrared and visible light.
 Spectrally selective glass coatings allow color flexibility in reflection and transmission, while blocking a large portion of the solar spectrum.

-Unlike static glass, electrochromic glass coatings electronically tint to provide dynamic solar control.
+Unlike static glass with something like 3M Window Film tint on them, electrochromic glass coatings electronically tint to provide dynamic solar control.
 The Green Patient Lab, version 3.0, uses a high-performance window system with EC glass to demonstrate solar and daylighting control.
 Strategically positioned within the rooms schematic, the glass reduces glare on the television, while preserving the view to the outdoors.

 Pragmatically, floor plan layout should locate rooms with little use for natural daylight, such as washrooms, server rooms, etc., in non-perimeter areas.
 Activities within a daylit room should be oriented to minimize glare issues, such as facing medical equipment and computer monitors at right angles with incoming sun.